Midwives Brew – Is It a Safe Way to Induce Labour?

 • Dizziness- Castor oil can also cause dizziness in some women, so don’t be alone after drinking this brew.

 • Diarrhoea and Dehydration- Castor oil is a popular laxative, so it can cause diarrhoea.
-Diarrhoea cause loss of fluids, making you feel dehydrated.
+Diarrhoea causes loss of fluids, making you feel dehydrated.
 So, drink lots of water or fluids to replenish your body.

-• Fatigue- One can feel tired or sluggish after taking the brew as it has Lemon Verbena tea.
+• Fatigue- One can feel tired or sluggish after taking the brew, as it has Lemon Verbena tea.
 So, rest if you feel tired.

 • Irregular contractions- Castor oil causes spasms in the uterine muscles, leading to contractions.
 Sometimes, the contractions can be irregular and cause extra pain.

 • Dangerous for baby- Don’t take this brew before completing the full pregnancy term.
-Castor oil can be dangerous for the baby, so if consuming this brew before completing full pregnancy, do so with the advice of your doctor.
+Castor oil can be dangerous for the baby, so if consuming this brew before completing a full pregnancy, do so with the advice of your doctor.

 • Allergy to almonds- Some people have an allergy to almonds.
 So if you are allergic to almonds, either don’t take this brew or substitute the almond butter with some other ingredient.
 In case you are not sure about being allergic to almonds, ask the doctor to do an allergy test.

-• Allergy to apricot- Though highly uncommon, few people do have an allergy to apricot.
+• Allergy to apricot- Though highly uncommon, a few people do have an allergy to apricot.
 So, substitute it with some other juice in case you have an apricot allergy.

 midwives brew recipe

-• Take a pan and boil water.
+1. Take a pan and boil water.

-• The blended paste should be smooth.
+4. The blended paste should be smooth.

 Substitutes